 Expression-true breakpoints are essentially simple breakpoints that have been customized.
-The following steps explain how to create an expressiontrue breakpoint:
+The following steps explain how to create an expression-true breakpoint:

-- 1. Set a simple breakpoint (as described in the previous section). - 2.
-Open the Conditions and Actions dialog box: - a.
-Open the breakpoints window, and highlight the desired breakpoint in the List pane. - b.
-Choose Set Options from the SpeedMenu to open the Breakpoint Options dialog box.
+- 1 Set a simple breakpoint (as described in the previous section). - 2 Open the Conditions and Actions dialog box: - 1 Open the breakpoints window, and highlight the desired breakpoint in the List pane. - 2 Choose Set Options from the SpeedMenu to open the Breakpoint Options dialog box.